Gut-Friendly Foods: What to Eat, What to Avoid & Why It Matters

 Final Thoughts

 This gut-friendly food list is a powerful starting point.
 Small changes in what you eat can lead to big shifts in how you feel.
 And while diet is foundational, full healing often requires a combination of the right herbs, stress reduction, sleep support, and consistent daily habits.
+For a deeper look at how all these pieces connect, this guide brings the full picture together.

 Cole